--> How Leaders Master Communication - Davies

 Practice makes perfect

 If you want to improve your listening skills, then, as with most skills, practice.
 Challenge yourself to seek to understand, limit your own contributions and increase those from others (in particular the quietest members of your team).
 Make an effort to listen to everyone regardless of whether you agree with them, their status or influence.
-Consider your biases and the factors at play which impact how we may interpret what is being said.
+Acknowledge your biases and recognise the factors that influence how you interpret what others say.
 As a leader, you should also be inviting feedback, and trying to learn from it, whether it is what you hoped to hear or not.
-And focus on creating psychological safety, encouraging people to engage so they feel included in the organisation.
-It used to be enough to say “My door is always open for you to come to me”.
-Now leaders need to be continually proactive – to be curious with people, explore, listen, – and accept that you don’t know everything, and you don’t have all the answers.
-It is also not just about what you don’t know, but what others might know.
+And focus on creating psychological safety, encouraging people to engage so they feel the organisation includes them.